My Little Pony Live: The World's Biggest Tea Party

-My Little Pony Live: The World's Biggest Tea Party was a 2006 musical based on the My Little Pony franchise by Hasbro.
+My Little Pony Live: The World's Biggest Tea Party is a 2006 musical based on the My Little Pony franchise by Hasbro.
 The musical is produced by VEE Corporation under the direction of Richard Thompson and Vincent Egan.
 The musical first began in October 2006 and later concluded its performance in 2008.

 The musical was released on DVD by Paramount Home Entertainment on September 16, 2008 and was filmed at the Kodak Theatre.
 All shows were performed to a pre-recorded soundtrack.

 The stage show received negative reviews from critics, audiences and fans alike, especially with the unappealing costumes of the ponies.

 Synopsis

 The ponies in Ponyville need to figure out what they are going to do today.
 They have so many ideas such as dressing up and playing with ribbons and bows, but don't want to do either of them.
 So they decide do it all and put on the world's biggest tea party.